josejesusgarciajr/josejesusgarciajr/README.md

 - 👋 Hi, I’m Jose Jesus Garcia Jr
-- 👀 I’m interested in C#, ASP.Net Core, SQL
+- 👀 I’m interested in C#, ASP.Net Core, MVC, SQL
 - 🌱 I’m currently learning Web Develompent using ASP.Net
-- 💞️ I’m looking to collaborate with a company that is hiring to work as a programmer.
+- 💞️ I’m looking to collaborate with a company that is hiring to work as a .Net Developer.
 - 📫 How to reach me: Email: josejesusgarciajr@gmail.com, Phone Number: (562) 966-3459

 <!---